erincameron11/FS1010_Walkthrough_1/readme.md

-FS1010 Code Construct 1
+York University FS1010 - UI Concepts and Frameworks: Code Construct 1

+Walkthrough for an exercise of a course at York University (only accessible to students [here](https://gitlab.com/york-u-fs1010-fall-2019/code-construct-one))

+---

+Feedback and comments are appreciated: [Mauro Meden](mailto:mauro.meden@gmail.com?subject=[GitHub]%20FS1010)

+---

-Objective: build an app that displays a new activity in a list, every time a button is pressed.
+OBJECTIVE: build an app that displays a new activity in a list, every time a button is pressed.
 The activities will come from an API ('https://www.boredapi.com/api/activity) and will be displayed on an HTML page.

 ---

 STEP 1: Identify what the app will do

 1. Create an eventListener to check that the document has been loaded.
 Include everything else in a function triggered by this eventListener.